markdom/specification/1.0/markdom.md

 ### So, why Markdom?

-Markdom tries to overcome the mentioned shortcomings of HTML and lightweight markup languages like CommonMark by introducing a standardized representation that can be processed in an unambiguous manner.
+Markdom tries to overcome the mentioned shortcomings of HTML and lightweight markup languages like CommonMark by introducing an  standardized architecture for rich text that is unambiguous, easy to process and extensively usable.

 ![](resource/markdom-overview.png)